napari viewer tutorial

 Keys can be bound both to the object class or a particular instance depending on if you want the keybinding to apply to all instances of the class or only one particular instance.

-Currently the keybindings only worked when the main canvas is in focus, we are working to ensure they always work.
+Currently the keybindings only work when the main canvas is in focus, we are working to ensure they always work.

 The ability to add custom keybindings dramatically increases what is possible within napari and we hope you take full advantage of them.

-Hopefully this tutorial has given you an overview of the functionality available on the napari viewer, including
+Hopefully, this tutorial has given you an overview of the functionality available on the napari viewer,

 - installing napari